-This new framework accounts for spatial and racial heterogeneity in the data from which life-cycle models typically abstract.
+This new framework accounts for spatial and racial heterogeneity in the data from which life-cycle models typically abstract (see, e.g., Gomes (2020) for a survey).
 The model generates 2×2 cross-sectional distributions over individual state variables for the two area types and demographic groups, which are key for evaluating the effects of spatial misallocation on wealth accumulation across groups.
 We calibrate the model using indirect inference to match our quasi-experimental estimate of the elasticity of Black borrowing to the level of the down payment constraint, which is obtained from our difference-in-differences setting.
-This is a numerically challenging step which significantly improves the realism of the model.2 The model also matches targeted differences in homeownership and moving rates across groups and areas, as well as differences in income, which arise due to both spatial income shifters and endogenous skill sorting across areas as in the data.
-As a result, it is able to explain more than 55% of racial differences in leverage and more than 65% of the racial housing wealth gap.
+This is a numerically challenging step which significantly improves the realism of the model.2

+The model matches targeted differences in income, homeownership, and moving rates across groups and areas.
+In our calibration, income differences arise due to both spatial income shifters and endogenous skill sorting across areas.
+In line with empirical estimates, 40% of the differences in income across areas is due to the causal effect of place, and the remainder is due to sorting of higher-productivity workers to higher-income areas.3 Overall, the model is able to explain more than 55% of racial differences in leverage and more than 65% of the racial gap in housing wealth, despite not targeting them.
 We then use the model as a laboratory and run several counterfactual experiments to quantify the role of financial constraints as a driver of racial disparities in U.S. data.

-The first counterfactual experiment demonstrates the role of leverage constraints as a driver of Blackwhite disparities by relaxing the down payment requirement in high-opportunity areas.
+The first counterfactual experiment demonstrates the importance of leverage constraints by relaxing the down payment requirement in high-opportunity areas.
 Specifically, we compare our baseline model with an economy in which the LTV limit in high-opportunity areas is the same as in low-opportunity areas, allowing borrowers to purchase homes in both areas with 5% down.
-Relaxing the constraint has positive effects for Black households across financial and real measures, reducing Blackwhite gaps in wealth, income, homeownership, leverage and consumption.
+Relaxing the constraint has positive effects for Black households across financial and real measures, reducing Black-white gaps in wealth, income, homeownership, leverage and consumption.
 On average, Black household wealth is higher by 11%.
 To help contextualize the effect of financial constraints in terms of spatial mobility, we show that a 10% reduction in the costs to moving to high-opportunity areas is necessary to generate the same increase in Black wealth.

-The key driver is a flow of Black households with relatively higher productivity and lower wealth to high-opportunity areas.
+The key mechanism is a flow of Black households with lower wealth to high-opportunity areas.
 This result underscores the main insight of our paper: the presence of leverage constraints adversely impacts Black borrowers and leads to spatial misallocation, which in turn persistently impairs income prospects and wealth building.
 Importantly, our estimates account for equilibrium price adjustments, and we find that house prices grow but rental prices fall in high-opportunity areas.
-Reductions in the wealth gap are primarily driven by an influx of Black homeowners, but Black households also benefit from cheaper rents.
-Black renters move into housing vacated by new homeowners in high-opportunity areas, and benefit from lower rents and better income prospects.
+Reductions in the wealth gap are in part driven by an influx of Black homeowners.
+However, Black renters also move into housing vacated by new homeowners in high-opportunity areas, and benefit from lower rents and better income prospects.
 Due to a complementarity between the individual and location-specific components of the income process, high productivity Black households particularly benefit in this counterfactual.